Mine Safety Training Repository

-Thirteen men were killed by onrush of water from abandoned workings and asphyxiated by gas from a fire built by imprisoned men.
+Thirteen men were killed by an onrush of water from abandoned workings and asphyxiated by gas from a fire built by imprisoned men.

 Successful Rescue